Azawad: Northern Mali conflict

 In January 2013, a minor insurgency began when Islamist fundamentalist groups attempted to take control of all of Mali.
 France and Chad sent troops in support of the Malian army.
 The whole Northern region was captured within a month prior to the Islamists offensive against the South.
 The rebels' main presence centered around their headquarters in Kidal.
 Islamists began slowly regrouping in the Adrar des Ifoghas mountains until the French and African coalition launched an offensive to eliminate the Islamist leadership and recover foreign hostages being held by them.

 Tuareg nomadic groups such as the MNLA, an Azawadi separatist group, helped retake several main towns in the North, but stayed neutral in fighting between the Islamists and the Malian army.
 The MNLA co-operated with the French troops, providing guides and logistical services and renting space in their military bases.
 However, no Malian army presence was allowed by MNLA authorities, due to accusations of Malian crimes against the Tuareg people.
 Despite this, the Islamists targeted MNLA checkpoints and other military installations with suicide bombers in retaliation.
 In-fighting also occurred when Chadian intervention forces were accused of firing upon Tuareg civilians.

 Peace deal

-A peace deal was reached in June 2013 between the MNLA and Malian government giving military lease over Tuareg rebel held land also, Tuareg greater autonomy which was requested after the MNLA revoked their Independence claim.
-This allowed the North to participate in Malian presidential elections the same month.
+A peace deal was reached in June 2013 between the MNLA and the Malian government.
+It gave the military lease over Tuareg rebel-held land and provided Tuareg with greater autonomy which was requested after the MNLA revoked their Independence claim.
+This allowed the northern part of the country to participate in the Malian presidential elections the same month.
 The ceasefire didn't last long before Malian troops clashed with rebels in skirmishes.